-GAPS IN THE CRIMINAL JUSTICE SYSTEM
+PART 3: GAPS IN THE CRIMINAL JUSTICE SYSTEM

 The criminal justice system, from the first responders that handle initial reports of sexual abuse to the prosecutors that oversee the prosecution of abusers, has many gaps that lead to increased vulnerability for individuals with developmental disabilities and to the failure to convict abusers.
-This brief examines the main areas in which sexual abusers of individuals with developmental disabilities fall through the cracks of the criminal justice system and provides recommendations to repair those cracks.
-Employees and caretakers who work with individuals with developmental disabilities do not always understand when and how to properly report suspected abuse, despite receiving training on mandated reporting.
+Employees and caregivers who work with individuals with developmental disabilities do not always understand when and how to properly report suspected abuse, despite receiving training on mandated reporting.
 Ohio has insufficient training available for forensic interviewers and law enforcement officers to identify and accommodate the unique needs of all individuals with developmental disabilities during investigations of sexual abuse.
 Likewise, prosecutors may rely on stereotypes or misunderstandings about individuals with development disabilities when making decisions about whether to prosecute a sexual abuse case.
 Ohio's system of abuser registries and background checks can also present problems.
 In denying justice to the victims of sexual abuse and allowing abusers continued access to victims, these gaps perpetuate the problem of sexual abuse of individuals with developmental disabilities.